lanl-aea/waves/docs/computational_engineering_practices.rst

 Those practices at the end of the list are more costly to implement and therefore more valuable for mature or long-lived projects.
 However, an engineer familiar with the computational tools implementing these practices will find that even small, short-term projects benefit from implementing all of these concepts.
-In production engineering environments, it is beneficial to implement the full range of computational engineering concepts in a "stub" repository that may be re-used at the beginning of every project.
+In production engineering environments, it is beneficial to implement the full range of computational engineering concepts in a "stub" repository as a starting template for every project.

 .. _version_control: